titomazzetta/Randomly-Generated-Art/README.md

 # Randomly Generated Art

-Sure, here is a README file for your GitHub project:

-# Randomly Generated Art

 This project uses React to fetch data from the Art Institute of Chicago API and display a randomly generated artwork.

 ## Getting Started